JohnySeven/TWatchSK/README.md

 - "Display brightness" sets the brightness level of the screen.
 1 is the least bright, and is the setting for the "Dark theme" (called "night mode").
 5 is the brightest, and is the setting the watch goes to if you double-tap to switch from night mode to day mode.
 So, while you can set the display brightness to 2, 3, or 4, the setting will be lost if you ever use the double-tap to switch from night mode to day mode.
 In practice, there is probably no need for these "middle" settings, but they were added before night mode existed, and they have been left in place.
-(BAS: ask Jan if we should just remove them.)
 - "Enable Dark theme" toggles between day mode and night mode.
 In practice, there is no need for this switch, but it was added before the double-tap that toggles between day mode and night mode, and it has been left in place.
-(BAS: Ask Jan if we should remove this switch.)
 - "Download DynamicViews": this is how you install the DynamicViews (the screens that display Signal K data) that you define with [TWatchSKDesigner](https://github.com/JohnySeven/TWatchSKDesigner#twatchskdesigner), which is a program you run on your computer.
 It allows you to create DynamicViews and saves them on your Signal K Server, then this button installs them onto the watch.